 Private home prices expected to register declines for rest of the year

 URA’s Q1 2016 data shows that prices of private homes in Singapore fell 0.7 per cent quarter-on-quarter (QoQ), marginally higher than the 0.5 per cent decline in Q4 2015.
 With the property market continuing to operate in a tight financing and regulatory environment, Singapore’s property market remains within the down-cycle.

-"It is obvious that private residential prices is also in a consolidation phase with prices still under some pressure," said Mr Ismail, “prices are expected to show modest declines or remain flat with price decreases ranging from 0.5 per cent to 1 per cent for the next few quarters”.
+"It is obvious that private residential prices is entering a consolidation phase with reduced transactional activity and prices under pressure," said Mr Ismail, “prices are expected to show modest declines or remain flat with price decreases ranging from 0.5 per cent to 1 per cent for the next few quarters”.

-Luxury properties in the CCR bucked the trend by rising 0.3 per cent as affluent home buyers have greater holding power and are able to wait for a suitable offer before selling.
-Furthermore, CCR properties attract primarily high net worth buyers, who are less likely to be affected by rising interest rates and/or existing measures.
+Luxury properties in the CCR bucked the trend by rising 0.4 per cent as affluent home buyers have greater holding power and are able to wait for a suitable offer beforeselling.

-“The smaller gain achieved from the sale of their HDB flat will limit the budget for their new private property and may cause some to put their plans on hold because the potential profit is insufficient to allow them to upgrade”.
+“The demand for RCR/OCR homes might also be affected by the weaker HDB resale prices.
+The smaller gain achieved from the sale of their HDB flat will limit their budget for their new private property and may cause some to put their plans on hold because the potential profit is insufficient to allow them to upgrade”.

 Outlook for 2016